Skip to main content

 Geology

 The Chersky Range is a young mountain system formed by collision between the North American and Eurasian plates, still actively rising.
-The mountains reach elevations exceeding 3,000 meters and are composed of diverse rocks including Paleozoic sediments, Mesozoic granites, and volcanic formations.
+The mountains reach elevations up to 3,003 meters at their highest peak, Pobeda (Victory Peak).
+[1] The mountains are composed of diverse rocks including Paleozoic sediments, Mesozoic granites, and volcanic formations.
 Extensive glaciation during the Pleistocene carved deep cirques, sharp aretes, and U-shaped valleys.
 Small glaciers persist on north-facing slopes.
-The region extensive permafrost reaches depths exceeding 500 meters.
+The region's extensive permafrost reaches depths exceeding 500 meters.
 The geological youth of the range is evident in its sharp, unweathered landforms.

 Climate And Weather